 13-19 JUNE 2021, TE WHANGANUI-A-TARA

 Breaking Ground is a festival of ideas, crafted into life by playwrights from across Aotearoa.
-This year, our festival will be imagining anew stories for the stage.
+This year, our festival will be imagining new stories for the stage.

-In March, our 2021 writers will be announced.
-Breaking Ground will host five playwrights who will be developing five new stage plays.
+In April, our 2021 writers will be announced.
+Breaking Ground will host five playwrights who will be developing five new stageplays.
 Our resident writers’ collective Maranga Mai will also return to launch their first radioplay series written in Lockdown 2020 and recorded for radio in 2021.

 Tawata Productions is very proud to annually present the writing festival, Breaking Ground.
 Helmed by writer, director and producer Mīria George, Breaking Ground celebrates the powerful role of writers in our creative industry.